johnroutledge/milestone-project-3/README.md

 ![Heroku Bug](https://johnroutledge.github.io/milestone-project-3/readme-assets/heroku_app_error.png "Heroku Bug")

 With the app not far from completion, I attempted to deploy it with Heroku.
 When trying to run the app, it produced the error is per the screenshot above.
 Having followed the onscreen instructions, I took a look at the application logs (shown below) and determined the error lay with importing requests.
 Having tried numerous suggestions from various webpages (which included freezing the requirements file) without success, I turned to tutor support for help.
-They also struggled, but suggested typing 'requests' directly into the requirements.txt file (no version number required - see second image below).
+They also struggled, but suggested typing 'requests' directly into the requirements.txt file (see second image below).
+They also stated I did not have to include a version number.
 Having done this and then re-deploying on Heroku again, the app ran as expected.

 ![Heroku Bug](https://johnroutledge.github.io/milestone-project-3/readme-assets/heroku_error_log.png "Heroku Bug")